MicrosoftDocs/entra-docs/docs/identity/app-provisioning/plan-sap-user-source-and-target.md

 1. **Extend the Windows Server AD schema, if needed.** For each user attribute required by Microsoft Entra and your applications that isn't already part of the Windows Server AD user schema, you need to select a built-in Windows Server AD user extension attribute.
 Or you need to extend the Windows Server AD schema to have a place for Windows Server AD to hold that attribute.
 This requirement also includes attributes used for automation, such as a worker's join date and leave date.

    For example, some organizations might use the attributes `extensionAttribute1` and `extensionAttribute2` to hold these properties.
 If you choose to use the built-in extension attributes, ensure that those attributes aren't already in use by any other LDAP-based applications of Windows Server AD, or by applications integrated with Microsoft Entra ID.
 Other organizations create new Windows Server AD attributes with names specific to their requirements, such as `contosoWorkerId`.
 1. **Confirm that any existing Windows Server AD users have necessary attributes for correlation with the HR source.** Perhaps you have existing users in Windows Server AD that correspond to workers.
-Those users must have an attribute whose value is unique and corresponds to a property in the authoritative system-of-record source for those workers.
+Those users must have an attribute whose value is unique and corresponds to a property in the authoritative system of record source for those workers.

    For example, some organizations use an attribute such as `employeeId` in Windows Server AD.
 If there are users who don't have that attribute, they might not be considered during the subsequent integration.
 Then automated provisioning results in duplicate users created in Windows Server AD.
 When a user leaves, the original users aren't updated or removed.
 You can use: